nyc-golden-bears-2016/Harrison-Prajay-Yossi-Chris-Overflow/README.md

 ### User Stories:

-* Users will be able to post a question about my game.
+* Users will be able to post a question about a game.
-* Users will be able to view answers to my question.
+* Users will be able to view answers to a question.
 * Readers will be able to search for questions.
 * Users will be able to vote on answers to questions.
 * Users will be able to comment on questions and answers.